Most users will never need to write a user function, so you can just skip this section if you want to.

 Output = Xp; Output is the value predicted for today

-Here's an example of a chart using the Kalman filter.
+Here's an example chart showing the result of using the Kalman filter.